Tenvence/tenvence.github.io/_pages/includes/0_introduction.md

-I am working for Ph.D. degree in Nanjing University with Professor [Qing Gu (顾庆)](https://isetnju.github.io/guq/index.html) and Assistant Professor [Zhiwei Jiang (蒋智威)](https://zhiweinju.github.io).
+I am pursuing a Ph.D. degree at Nanjing University under the supervision of Professor [Qing Gu (顾庆)](https://isetnju.github.io/guq/index.html) and Assistant Professor [Zhiwei Jiang (蒋智威)](https://zhiweinju.github.io).
-I am currently also a visiting Ph.D. student at Singapore Management University (SMU), supervised by Associate Professor [Qianru Sun](https://qianrusun.com) and Assistant Professor [Jiannan Li](https://jchrisli.github.io), with sponsorship from the China Scholarship Council (CSC).
+Additionally, I am currently a visiting Ph.D. student at Singapore Management University (SMU), where I am guided by Associate Professor [Qianru Sun](https://qianrusun.com) and Assistant Professor [Jiannan Li](https://jchrisli.github.io), with funding from the China Scholarship Council (CSC).

-I possess a wide-ranging interest in computer vision and deep learning.
-Currently, my focus is on **controllable and consistent generation in AIGC**, such as *audio-driven video generation*, *text-to-image generation*, and so on.
+I have a broad interest in computer vision and deep learning, with a current focus on controllable and consistent generation in AIGC, including *audio-driven video generation* and *text-to-image generation*.
-My prior research experience spans various fields, including essay scoring, ordinal classification, and so on.
+My previous research experience encompasses various areas, such as essay scoring and ordinal classification.

-My B.Eng. degree was received from Nanjing Institute of Technology in June 2019.
-In the same year, I was admitted to study for M.Eng. degree in Nanjing University.
-From May 2023 to May 2024, I was a research intern at Tencent AI Lab under the mentorship of [Kuan Tian (田宽)](https://tiankuan93.github.io/) and [Jun Zhang (张军)](https://junzhang.org/), focusing on research in AIGC.
+From May 2023 to May 2024, I was a research intern at Tencent AI Lab, where I worked under the mentorship of [Kuan Tian (田宽)](https://tiankuan93.github.io/) and [Jun Zhang (张军)](https://junzhang.org/), concentrating on research in AIGC.